6 Things You Didn’t Know Your Smart Speaker Could Do

 On the contrary, if it’s a high-energy atmosphere you’re looking for, a simple “Let’s party” can set the scene.
 “We can set this command to turn on Sonos speakers in certain rooms, and even set it for specific volumes in different areas of the home; for example, you might want the music quieter in the kitchen and living room so people can have a conversation but louder outside so you can rock out.”

 Heading out for the day?
-Have your voice assistant tell you the weather then turn off the lights, adjust the thermostat, and even lock up the house behind you.
+Have your smart speaker tell you the weather then turn off the lights, adjust the thermostat, and even lock up the house behind you.

 I’m going for a dip.